 “Look at the piñata!”
 Owens exclaims.
 “It’s a giant piñata.
 He’s heading out into the distance there.”

-This kind of amusing Americana is one of the things that marks State of the Art — and marks it as a product of Crystal Bridges with its permanent collection of traditional American art — including modern representatives like Norman Rockwell’s Rosie the Riveter.
+This wry Americana is one of the things that marks State of the Art — and marks it as a product of Crystal Bridges with its permanent collection of traditional, realistic American art, including modern representatives like Norman Rockwell’s Rosie the Riveter.
 Not all of the works feature such friendly populism, of course.
-Perhaps the exhibition’s most emotionally striking piece is San Antonio artist Vincent Valdez’ magnificent trio of lynched Latinos (above, top).
+Perhaps the exhibition’s most emotionally striking piece is San Antonio artist Vincent Valdez’ magnificent trio of lynched Latinos (below).
 Valdez embraces the history of beautiful, neo-classic painting — the life-size portraits recall Renaissance martyrs — while making a nakedly political confrontation.

 It’s worth noting, though, that while Schipper’s offering us the slow, sardonic death of kitsch, at least he begins with a cozy, middle-class room, one he’s clearly borrowed from my aunt.
 Nothing baffling here.